netgroup/kubernetes-playground/README.md

     vagrant up
     ```

+### Automatic Ansible Inventory Creation

+When you run any vagrant command, an Ansible inventory (and related group_vars)
+will be generated in the ansible directory.
+Note that the contents of those file will be overidden on each run.

 ### Running in Windows Subsystem for Linux (WSL)

 If you want to run this project in WSL, follow the instructions in the